-- Using the Select Objects tool, select one of the Room Dividers and click on the Open Object ledit tool to display the Wall Specification dialog.
-On the General panel, note that Invisible and No Locate are checked. - 3.
-Uncheck No Locate, as while this option is selected, it will prevent dimensions from locating the wall, and click OK.
-Repeat this process for any of the remaining room divider walls in the plan that you want to be able to dimension to.

-4. Adjust the wall spacing of the interior, exterior and room divider walls to match the following image using Interior Dimensions , just as you did with exterior walls.
+- 2. Using the Select Objects tool, select one of the Room Dividers, and click the Open Object edit tool.
+On the General panel of the Wall Specification dialog, note that Invisible and No Locate are checked. - 3.
+Uncheck No Locate and click OK.
+When No Locate is selected, it will prevent dimensions from locating the wall. - 4.
+Adjust the wall spacing of the interior, exterior, and Room Divider walls using Interior Dimensions , just as you did with exterior walls, to match the following image: